-He was educated as an animal scientist with an emphasis on dairy and life sciences.
-During college, Joel worked in a variety of agricultural and veterinary related positions including the OSU dairy nutrition lab, The OSU Veterinary Hospital (in the large animal section), a progressive small animal hospital, and The OSU Waterman Dairy Farm.
+Joel was educated as an animal scientist with an emphasis on dairy and life sciences.
+During college, he worked in a variety of agricultural and veterinary related positions including the OSU dairy nutrition lab, The OSU Veterinary Hospital (in the large animal section), a progressive small animal hospital, and The OSU Waterman Dairy Farm.
 During some of that time, Joel lived on the OSU Waterman Dairy Farm and served as a student manager.
-Before starting his current career, Joel served as Intern with the veterinary department at Select Sires, which handled the veterinary care for hundreds of breeding bulls.
+Before starting his current career, he served as an Intern with the veterinary department at Select Sires, which handled the veterinary care for hundreds of breeding bulls.

-In addition to managing the vet practice, Joel currently works for and with several government agencies in areas related to regulatory veterinary medicine and animal health.
-As such, Joel has the opportunity to work with and learn from veterinarians and agricultural leaders throughout the state on a routine basis.
+After college, Joel worked for and with several government agencies in areas related to regulatory veterinary medicine and animal health.
+As such, he had the opportunity to work with and learn from veterinarians and agricultural leaders throughout the state on a routine basis.
 As the demands of the veterinary practice grew, he decided to leave public service and focus on the veterinary practice and family.

 Joel enjoys outdoor activities, especially the shooting sports.
-Joel is a certified firearms instructor and occasionally teaches classes.
-Joel also enjoys doing gunsmith work and most any type of handyman or mechanic project.
-Most of all, Joel likes spending time with his wife and when possible family and a great group of good friends.
+He is a certified firearms instructor and occasionally teaches classes.
+He also enjoys doing gunsmith work and most any type of handyman or mechanic project.
+Most of all, Joel likes spending time with his wife, and when possible, family and a great group of good friends.

 Growing up on a farm, Jed has always enjoyed working with animals, but didn’t plan to become a veterinary technician.
 He actually just happened upon an advertisement for the veterinary technician program and knew right away that is what he wanted to do for a career.
 Jed attended Kent State University and became a Registered Veterinary Technician after he graduated in 2014 with a degree in Applied Science for Veterinary Technology.
 During his time at Kent State, he also worked at the Tuscarawas County Humane Society Cat Shelter.

 As a technician, Jed is especially interested in veterinary dentistry, nutrition and hematology, but his favorite part of the job is meeting all the unique animals and people.
-Jed and his wife still reside in Port Washington with their 6 dogs and 9 cats.
+Jed resides in Port Washington with his 4 dogs and 6 cats.
 Outside of work, Jed enjoys spending time with family camping, hiking, fishing and playing video games.
 He also enjoys professional football, wrestling, and politics.